 It was just awful in general.

 There were a few redeeming qualities, such as the emails you get from Alex and Henry complete with some neat little quips that didn’t seem to tie in with whatever they were saying, the author just wanted to get a grammable quote in.
 However, the plot with the emails was very similar to that in ‘Simon vs the Hompsapien Agenda’ by Becky Albertalli – which is an AMAZING book.
 Read it to clear this gunk out of your system.

 There were a few times where I was kind of feeling the book (I thought their first kiss was alright) but then there’s a bad English reference or we’re talking about pOlOtiCs and I’m back to no stars.
 If you can detach yourself from the story and enjoy it in a kind of impersonal way, then I can kind of see why you might be compelled to rave about it on GoodReads.
 But I won’t be any time soon.

 So?
 Is Red, White and Royal Blue’ worth the hype?

 No. No it is not.
 In my opinion, it was very generic, the characters were very 2D and I wasn’t happy with the portrayal of the British Public.
 However, the only good thing that has come from this book is that there is some beautiful fan art from the really talented Vanessa Kelley on Tumblr .
 You should check her out!
 I’m really interested if you have read this book and have the same/different opinions to me.
 Please let me know in the comments section!

 Have you read this book?
-Got any recommendations? (song recommendations also excitedly accepted) Please like and tell me in the comments section!
+Got any recommendations?
+Let me know in the comments!